henriquemoody/github-sh/README.md

-Github Shell
+GitHub Shell
 ============

-Interactive shell for Github.
+Interactive shell for GitHub.

 How to install
 --------------